My Entire Body Shook: A Woman Leading a Dance Jam Speaks

 This post is from a woman CI Jam facilitator who has chosen to remain anonymous.

 I run a jam.
 And I have run this jam for a long time.
-There have been many moments of joy and satisfaction and support from my community, but what follows is also part of my story.
+There have been many moments of joy, satisfaction, and support from my community, but what follows is also part of my story.
 These incidents are in no particular order and I have not made any attempt to go into a lot of detail.
 I am tired and angry, and I do not want to do the labor of working hard to get these stories out.
-These happened as recent as two months ago and spread across from when I founded my jam.
+These happened as recently as two months ago and spread across from when I founded my jam.
 So here they are…

-- I have had a man yell outside the entrance of my jam for half an hour after I denied him entrance because he was breathing heavily and dry-humping women while dancing.
+• a man yelled outside the entrance of my jam for half an hour saying over and over again “Kathleen is a fascist” after I denied him entrance because he was breathing heavily and dry-humping women while dancing.
 I went home that night, walking alone to the subway, scared I would be attacked.
 When I reached the safety of my home, the trembling began and my entire body shook.

-- I have been emailed death threats from a person not happy about how I run my jam.
-Upon reading the email, the trembling began and my entire body shook.
+• I have been emailed a death threat from a person not happy about how I run my jam.
+Upon reading this email, the trembling began and my entire body shook.

-- I have been sexually assaulted on the dance floor.
-This was not at my jam but at a jam abroad that I was invited to teach at (so still my workplace).
+• I have been sexually assaulted at a jam abroad that I was invited to teach at (so still my workplace).
 After the shock wore off, the trembling began and my entire body shook.

-- I have been sworn at multiple times over the phone while some is telling I am running a witch trial against them and after the call and the trembling began and my entire body shook
+• I have been sworn at multiple times over the phone while being told I am running a witch trial against them and after the call the trembling began and my entire body shook

-- I have been sent emails from someone not happy about how I run my jam telling me they know where I live and that they might come for visit, and the trembling began and my entire body shook.
+• I have been sent emails from someone not happy about how I run my jam telling me they know where I live and that they might come for a visit, and the trembling began and my entire body shook.

-- I have called the police to make a report about a jam attendee that I felt was a risk to the public due to a jam-related sexual assault that involved them.
-When the police came to take the report from me, they berated me with authoritative postures.
+• I have called the police to make a report about a jam attendee that I felt was a risk to the public due to a jam-related sexual assault that involved them.
+When the police came to take the report from me, they berated me.
 They told me I should not have called them when it was obvious it was a personal issue between me and this man and I was wasting their time and tax dollars.
 I kept saying “I called you in case there were other reports against this man.
 I called to get this incident on record in case there is a pattern”.
-They just kept being mad at me.
 When they left the trembling began and my entire body shook.

-- I have received numerous instances of online bullying (to many to list here) that I feel set example of aggression that others are more likely to follow in person and online.
-After each one and my entire body shook.
+• I have received numerous instances of public online bullying (too many to list here) that I feel set an example of aggression that others are more likely to follow in person and online.
+After each one, my entire body shook.

 It is impossible not to gender this, because all this aggression has come from men.